 How to play Speedminton at Night

-The racquets are smaller so kids can use them and is being played in schools.
-It may seem a little more on the pricey side but when you think about what the cost of an even average tennis racquet costs its more comparable.
-It has definitely earned a spot in our cars trunk and treasured backyard game shelf!
+The racquets are smaller so kids can use them and they can be played in schools.
+It has definitely earned a spot in our car’s trunk and treasured backyard game shelf!